recanman/RetweetBot/README.md

 ## Installation

-First, clone the repo (or download it)
+First, clone the repo (or download it).
+After that, go to `config.json` and enter in the api keys that twitter has provided, and the tweet amount.
 Then, use [npm](https://www.npmjs.com/) to install the dependencies.
 ```bash
 cd RetweetBot/src